 Where Your Retiree Drug Dollars Actually Go

-If you've been frustrated by PBM opacity in your commercial plans, brace yourself.
-The same black box has fully migrated to Medicare.
+If you've been frustrated by PBM opacity in your commercial plans, get ready.
+That same black box has fully migrated to Medicare.

-A 2022 HHS Office of Inspector General report found something staggering: Part D plans collected $37 billion in rebates from drug manufacturers.
+A 2022 HHS OIG report found something staggering: Part D plans collected $37 billion in rebates from drug manufacturers.
 But only $12 billion made it back to beneficiaries.

 Where did the other $25 billion go?

 Into the hidden margins of PBMs and plan administrators.
-Spread pricing, administrative fees, retained rebates-call it what you want.
+Spread pricing, administrative fees, retained rebates—call it whatever you like.
 It's waste that directly inflates what employers pay for retiree coverage.

 The Cliff at Age 65